solmon/autogen-ui-ollama/README.md

 Example UI to demonstrate how to build interfaces using the [AutoGen AgentChat](https://github.com/microsoft/autogen) API.
 The UI is built using Next.js and web apis built using FastApi.

+# Changes from original repo
+Following changes are introduced from the original repo:

+1) Migrated to the 0.47 version of autogen.
+2) Added support for running local ollama models

 ## What Does the App Do?

 ![AutoGen UI Flow Diagram](docs/images/flowdiag.png)